CodeCrow/talesofvalor/README.md

 # talesofvalor
-Creating new version of character database for Tales of Valor
+New Update for Tales of Valor